 National childhood bereavement organisation supporting children and families facing any kind of death.

 White Lily Centre This Southampton centre offers one to one Bereavement Counselling, Support Groups & Community Events

 Living with Loss Cafe.
 Monthly in Chandlers Ford

 A Few Written Resources We Like :

 'With The End In Mind' Dr Kathryn Mannix.

-A Pallative Care Doctor reflects on several different individuals and their families, to give a real glimpde of how the End Of Life can be.
+A Palliative Care Doctor reflects on several different individuals and their families, to give a real glimpse of how the End Of Life can be.

 'Is Daddy Coming Back in a Minute' & 'What Happened to Daddy's Body?' by Elke Barber (Check out her Tedex talk too)